-Disney had re-created animation art in the past with a line of "sericels," which were high-quality copies of an image printed onto an animation cel.
+Disney had re-created animation art in the past with a line of Serigraphs, which were high-quality copies of an image printed onto an animation cel.
 It was similar to silkscreening, but was done with great detail to give the art a genuine look.
-However, the sericels were not hand painted, and often, they did not come with any background image.
-The Ink and Paint Collection cels are different in that each one is painted by hand, and has some added bonuses.
+However, the Serigraphs were not hand painted, and often, they did not come with any background image.
+These are not to be confused with Sericels, which were also Limited Edition copies of a frame, but were hand painted and came with a background - such as the Jessica's Debut piece (above).
+The Ink and Paint Collection cels are different in that each one is painted by hand, much like a Sericel, and has some added bonuses.

 The Ink and Paint Collection dates back to 1997.
 Some of the more recent cels to be offered are Off To Neverland in 2008, Fantasmic!
 2009, Bone Appétit in 2010 and Key To The Kingdom in 2011.
 Each cel had the option to come framed or unframed, and the first 750 frames purchased came with a limited edition pin.